 - Adding lime to low pH soil can help as it exchanges 2 Hydrogen atoms for 1 Calcium.
 It immediately exchanges the easily available H and replaces more bound H over time.

 - Adding organic matter to the soil.
 Organic matter has a substantially greater CEC compared to clays.
 Therefore adding organic matter to soil will increase your CEC and improve the structure, improving all aspects of soil health.

 Simply adding nutrients to optimize the base saturation can be futile if the soil is prone to leaching.

-In cases where the soil has an extremely low or high CEC i.e. 0 or 40 meq/100g, little can be done for optimising growth without completely changing the structure of the soil.
+In cases where the soil has an extremely low or high Cation Exchange Capacity, i.e. 0 or 40 meq/100g, little can be done to optimise growth without completely changing the structure of the soil.